Trent Reznor: Nine Inch Nails

-Nine Inch Nails' second full-length album, The Downward Spiral, entered the Billboard 200 chart in 1994 at number two, and remains the highest-selling Nine Inch Nails release in America.
+Nine Inch Nails's second full-length album, The Downward Spiral, entered the Billboard 200 chart in 1994 at number two, and remains the highest-selling Nine Inch Nails release in America.
 To record the album, Reznor rented and moved into the 10050 Cielo Drive mansion, where the Tate–LaBianca murders had been perpetrated by the Manson Family in 1969.
 He built a studio space in the house, which he renamed Le Pig, after the word that was scrawled on the front door in Sharon Tate's blood by her murderers.
 Reznor told Entertainment Weekly that, despite the notoriety attached to the house, he chose to record there because he "looked at a lot of places, and this just happened to be the one I liked most".
 He explained that he was fascinated by the house due to his interest in "American folklore", but has stated that he does not "want to support serial-killer bullshit."

 Nine Inch Nails toured extensively over the next few years, including a performance at Woodstock '94, although Reznor admitted to the audience that he did not like to play large venues.
 Around this time, Reznor's studio perfectionism, struggles with addiction, and bouts of writer's block prolonged the production of a follow-up to The Downward Spiral.

 In 1999, the double album The Fragile was released.
-It was partially successful, but lost money for Reznor's label, so he funded the North American Fragility Tour out of his own pocket.
+It was partially successful, garnering generally positive critical reception, but lost money for Reznor's label, so he funded the North American Fragility Tour out of his own pocket.
 A further six years followed before the next Nine Inch Nails album With Teeth was released.
 Reznor went into rehab during the time between the two records, and was able to manage his drug addictions.
 With Teeth reached No. 1 on the Billboard 200.
 After With Teeth, Reznor released the concept album Year Zero in 2007, which has an alternate reality game themed after the album (see Year Zero (game)) which is about how the current policies of the American government will affect the world in the year 2022.
 After Year Zero's release, Reznor broke from large record labels and released two albums, Ghosts I–IV and The Slip, independently on his own label, The Null Corporation.
 In 2009, Nine Inch Nails went on hiatus following the Wave Goodbye Tour.
-In 2013, Nine Inch Nails returned to large record labels, signing with Columbia Records.
-In September, the album Hesitation Marks was released, and earlier in August the Tension 2013 tour began.
+Nine Inch Nails returned to large record labels in 2013, signing with Columbia Records, and releasing the album Hesitation Marks that September.